 Unfortunately, need even the 75+ age group couple with no children has that much saved ($16,025).

 If you’re looking for a great savings rate, I’d look online to places like CIT Bank.
-CIT Bank offers a 2.3% savings rate as of 2019, which is the highest I’ve seen anywhere.
+CIT Bank offers a 1.15% savings rate as of 2020, which is the highest I’ve seen anywhere.
+The rate isn’t high, but it is when compared to the 10-year government bond yield at under 0.8%.

 Just several years ago, online savings rates were under 0.5%.
 But thanks to the Federal Reserve aggressively raising rates since the end of 2015, savers and retirees can now benefit.